 Most laptops have ports that allow you to plug things like an external drive or headsets into them directly.
 Through the use of cable connections, you might be able to hook up these devices to things like other monitors, too.

-However, because of their portability, they lack many of the ways a desktop can use some peripherals we just mentioned above.
+However, because of their portability, they lack many ways a desktop can use some of the peripherals we mentioned above.
 This makes docking stations valuable for laptops, but there may be ways that desktops can still benefit from them.

-However, even if you do find a docking station with the ability to swap between a laptop and a desktop, it may not be possible for you to do so without additional equipment.
+However, even if you find a docking station that can swap between a laptop and a desktop, it may not be possible for you to do so without additional equipment.

 In short, while there may be a few models of standard docking stations that can work with desktops, you have limited choices based on the specific intention for most docking stations.

 Yes, you can use a USB hub with a desktop computer.
-To the average user, a hub might look very similar to a docking station.
+A hub might look similar to a docking station to the average user.
 However, they do differ in some of their applications.
-Docking stations typically need to plug into a wall outlet in order to run.
+Docking stations typically need to plug into a wall outlet to run.

 You can think of this like adding a kind of separate, smaller computer to the one you already use as your main device.
 This is why most people associate docking stations with laptops.
 Their main purpose is to help turn portable computers into something that resembles a standard desktop.

-Hubs, on the other hand, simply expand the number of ports that your device has at its disposal.
-More ports, particularly of various types, means that you can connect a greater number of peripherals to your machine.
+Hubs, on the other hand, simply expand the number of ports your device has at its disposal.
+More ports, particularly of various types, means you can connect more peripherals to your machine.

 You can use these hubs for plugging in things that will run with your desktop, or you can charge other devices.
 In this way, you can think of USB hubs sort of like power strips that specialize in helping computers.

 Once done, the computer owner has access to the remaining ports on the device, and they have expanded their capacity to plug things in by several more ports.
-Many USB hubs can provide you with well over a dozen other connections to make.
+Many USB hubs can provide you with over a dozen other connections.

 It is a good idea to remember that not all hubs have cables long enough for you to do this with ease.
-Although this is something you’ll have to keep in mind when shopping for a desktop hub, there are models you can use with your rig.
+Although this is something you’ll have to remember when shopping for a desktop hub, there are models you can use with your rig.

 Technically, you could use a docking station for this purpose.
 However, it is probably better and easier for most people to use a KVM switch in conjunction with a typical station.

-This kind of switch allows users to keep the same mice, keyboards, and video screens in between multiple computers.
-Thanks to the way KVM switches operate, you can do this without moving or unplugging any cables, too.
+This switch allows users to keep the same mice, keyboards, and video screens between multiple computers.
+Thanks to the way KVM switches operate, you can do this without moving or unplugging any cables.